 Registering a death

-You can register the death with the register office in the district where the death occurred, or you can go to any register office in England and Wales and make a declaration of the information required.
-Please note that registering a death by declaration will mean a delay in receiving the paperwork necessary to allow the funeral to take place.
+The death must be registered in the district in which the death occurred.
+Details of the death may be given at another register office in England and Wales by making a declaration, but this will mean a delay in receiving the necessary paperwork to allow the funeral to take place.

 When should I register a death?